 Though Bye was offered teaching positions at prestigious landscape architecture schools, he preferred to teach architects.
 Way pointed out that for almost a decade, Bye taught at Cooper Union under then-Dean John Hejduk, whose design of Wall House 2 (also known as the A.E.
 Bye House) bears Bye’s influence, since it was the only design by the paper architect that featured a site.
 From 1951 through the mid-1960s, pretty much every architect-in-training at Cooper—including Scofidio, a former student and later colleague—took a course with Bye, and for years afterward Bye co-taught site-planning courses for architects at the school.
 Moreover, before he started teaching, Bye worked briefly for Clarke and Rapuano, a relationship that suggests he was familiar with the firm’s approach to public projects.

-On any nice day, there are people lounging on Bye’s mounds, stretching after a run up the steps, or lying down, staring up at the trees.
+On any nice day at Fort Greene Park, there are people lounging on Bye’s mounds, stretching after a run up the steps, or lying down, staring up at the trees.
 The mini-landscape is a raised stage for dance performances, a subtle modern lead-up to McKim, Mead & White’s rigidly formal classical monument.

 In spite of this, the Parks Department wants to remove all of Bye’s work, citing accessibility concerns.
 The mounds are lined with uneven cobblestones, and their grade is too steep for wheelchair users and others with mobility impairments to access.
 The agency’s preliminary renderings show a grand entry at the corner of Myrtle Avenue and St. Edwards Street that replaces the mounds with a flat plaza, pictured above.
 The project’s website states that the design phase is 30 percent complete, and construction is expected to begin between spring and fall of 2019.
 (The rebuild will be done in phases to keep the Myrtle Avenue entrance open throughout construction.)
 In July, at a meeting of Brooklyn Community Board 2 (CB2), residents came out in force against the proposed changes, but at a meeting two weeks ago, Brooklyn Paper reported that CB2 voted unanimously in favor of the Parks Department plan, with one abstention and one recusal.